exercism/v3/languages/elixir/exercises/concept/exceptions/.docs/introduction.md

 # => ** (MyCustomizedError) an error occured
 ```

-If the defined error does not implment `exception/1` a string must be passed along with the message.
-If `exception/1` is defined, it is not neccessary.
+If the defined error does not implement `exception/1` a string must be passed along with the message.
+If `exception/1` is defined, it is not necessary.